pptech-ds/Simplon-Project8-MCD-MLD-SQL/README.md

 ```

 # SQL database in PhpMyAdmin:
-Using the previous, we can generate the SQL database in MySQL:
+Using the previous script, we can generate the SQL database in MySQL:
 ![image](https://user-images.githubusercontent.com/61125395/121763217-7bc54680-cb3a-11eb-9901-4a9b4f6a7a0b.png)

 # User Case Simulation: